franckalbinet/mirzai/README.md

 ...

+## Acknowledgements

-This work was carried out in the context of the IAEA funded Coordinated Research Project (CRP D1.50.19) titled “Remediation of Radioactive Contaminated Agricultural Land”, under IAEA Technical Contract n°23685.*
+*This work was carried out in the context of the IAEA funded Coordinated Research Project (CRP D1.50.19) titled [“Remediation of Radioactive Contaminated Agricultural Land”](https://www.iaea.org/projects/crp/d15019), under IAEA Technical Contract n°23685.

+We also thank Richard Ferguson from Kellogg Soil Survey Laboratory for providing access to the USDA MIR soil spectra library and the r equired training sessions for its operation.*